JerryMSFT/EKS-GUI/AKS4EKS.md

 As you know the cloud is pay-as-you-go, so delete your resources.

-7.1 While in the AWS Cloud Console, enter the following command kubectl delete -f examples/guestbook-go

-7.2 Go the EKS Console and Navigate to compute, select your Node group example EKSDemoNode and select **Delete**.
+7.1 Go the EKS Console and Navigate to compute, select your Node group example EKSDemoNode and select **Delete**.

 ![Node Delete](./png/027.png)

-7.3 After your Node Groups are deleted, go **Clusters** and select **Delete**.
+7.2 After your Node Groups are deleted, go **Clusters** and select **Delete**.

 ![Cluster Delete](./png/028.png)

-7.4  If you wish to cancel your AWS account, go [here](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/).
+7.3  If you wish to cancel your AWS account, go [here](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/).